Part Two: Lizardmen Versus Vampire Counts

 players needs to hit a Crypt Horror unit with the Terradons (to negate Regeneration) and then follow up some Skink shooting to be effective.

 That kind of one-two punch is hard to set up when you get Vargheists and Dire Wolves playing crowd control.
-Ethereals threatening chaff units, and Terrorgheists screaming at everything in reach.
+It becomes nigh impossible with Ethereals threatening chaff units and Terrorgheists screaming at everything in reach.

 players such as myself haven’t gotten to use these badboys of the skies yet.
 They have better saves and hit harder than Terradons and have Frenzy.
 They are strong enough to beat up Dire Wolves and Vargheists pretty well as well as anything they can flank.
 They are expensive points wise and they still are only Ld